 - Strategies to be pro-active and maintain emotional and physical strength such that you will experience less problems with the transplant process;

 - Ways to maintain involvement in valued activities and roles; and

 - Finding a comfortable fit between the previously sick you—and the newly transplanted you.

-Everyone experiences them differently, many people go back and forth.
-For example, you can be listed for a liver transplant and then be removed because your disease status changed.
-Some people experience fulminate liver failure, which means the liver fails quickly and they receive a transplant before they have time to prepare.
+Everyone experiences these stages differently.
+Many people go back and forth.
+For example, you can be listed for a liver transplant and then be removed because your disease status change for the better or worse.s Some people experience fulminate liver failure, which means the liver fails quickly and they receive a transplant before they have time to prepare.
 I know a young woman who went into labor with twins, and woke up 1500 miles away in a strange hospital with a liver transplant–and no twins –they were back at her home hospital.
 The process of waiting for, receiving, and recovering from a liver transplant can completely disrupt your life!
 It is my hope the information here will help you to prepare and handle the challenges that you may face.

-Others experience the statges differently.
+Others experience the stages differently.
 Here are some examples based on the experience of some people I know.